-Illegal and unregulated artisanal and small scale gold mining(ASGM) is a new and growing threat that is destroying and poisoning the Amazon and world forests.
+Illicit and unregulated artisanal and small scale gold mining(ASGM) is a new and growing threat that is destroying and poisoning the Amazon and world forests.
 ASGM is a type of gold mining conducted by individual miners or small enterprises with limited capital investment and production.
 In most cases the miners use mercury, and operate in poor conditions, with no controls or regulations.

 While ASGM can be an important means to help people out of poverty, it can also destroy the environment leaving in its wake desert-like wastelands poisoned with mercury and other toxic chemicals that are used in the process.
 Approximately 100 tons of mercury is released into the Amazonia atmosphere yearly.
 This mercury contamination travels throughout the Amazon tributaries, accumulating in the fish that ingest it, and in turn poisons the people who eat the fish both near and far away from the mining sites.
 Mercury is one of the most toxic elements on earth and can cause severe neurological effects including brain and organ damage, lowered IQ, and in some cases a shortened life span.
 Children and pregnant women are the most affected.
 The impact of the release of mercury cannot be overstated.
 Mercury is invisible and can remain in a system for as long as 10,000 years.

 Artisanal and small scale gold mining is the largest emitter of human caused mercury pollution in the world– even more than the burning of all fossil fuels globally.

 WHAT CAN YOU DO ABOUT IT?

 Gold is in many things from your cell phone to the jewelry you wear.
 Learn about issues related to small scale gold mining and tell your friends.
 Did you know that it takes approximately 100 tones of earth to make one gold wedding ring?